haliphax/arms3/README.md

 ### Ruin status

-If a ruin is observed from the outside (i.e., the repair cost cannot be determined), it will show a question mark (?).
+If a ruin is observed from the outside (i.e. the repair cost cannot be determined), it will show a question mark (?).
 Otherwise, the repair cost will be listed.
 This data is in a red box with white text.